19hours/sg-statutes/Acts/Patents Act.md

 is missing from the application.

-(4) If the Registrar determines under subsection (3)(a) that not all the formal requirements have been complied with, then the Registrar shall notify the applicant accordingly and shall specify in the notification a period during which the applicant shall have the opportunity —
+(4) If the Registrar determines under subsection (3)(a) that not all the formal requirements have been complied with, then the Registrar shall notify the applicant accordingly, and the applicant shall, within the prescribed period —

-(a) to make observations on the Registrar’s determination; and
+(a) make observations on the Registrar’s determination; and

-(b) subject to section 84, to amend the application so as to comply with all the formal requirements.
+(b) subject to section 84, amend the application in the prescribed manner, so as to comply with all the formal requirements.

+[Act 15 of 2012 wef 14/02/2014]

-(5) Where subsection (4) applies, the Registrar may refuse the application if the applicant fails to amend the application as mentioned in paragraph (b) of that subsection before the end of the period specified by the Registrar under that subsection.
+(5) Where subsection (4) applies, the Registrar may refuse the application if the applicant fails to amend the application as mentioned in paragraph (b) of that subsection before the end of the prescribed period under that subsection.

+[Act 15 of 2012 wef 14/02/2014]

 (6) Subsection (5) does not apply if —

-(a) the applicant makes observations as mentioned in subsection (4)(a) before the end of the period specified by the Registrar under subsection (4); and
+(a) the applicant makes observations as mentioned in subsection (4)(a) before the end of the prescribed period under subsection (4); and

+[Act 15 of 2012 wef 14/02/2014]

 (b) as a result of the observations, the Registrar is satisfied that all the formal requirements have been complied with.